hashicorp/terraform-provider-azurerm/website/docs/r/linux_web_app.html.markdown

 ---

-A `identity` block exports the following:
+An `identity` block exports the following:

-* `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this App Service.
+* `principal_id` - The Principal ID associated with this Managed Service Identity.

-* `tenant_id` - The Tenant ID for the Service Principal associated with the Managed Service Identity of this App Service.
+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 -> You can access the Principal ID via `azurerm_linux_web_app.example.identity.0.principal_id` and the Tenant ID via `azurerm_linux_web_app.example.identity.0.tenant_id`